TK's Reviews

 Taste

-Not a “take photos of your pint” place but I did.
-Quintessentially local.
-Open Friday, Saturday and Sunday nights.
-Cash only.
+Not a “take a pic of your pint” place but I did the once.
+The quintessential local.
+Only open Friday, Saturday and Sunday nights (thank Jesus).
+No cards.
 Short tap lines, meticulous pours.
-The best in Ballyshannon…and most places.
-Phenomenal.
+Butting up against Gravediggers.
+Phenomenal Guinness.

 Appearance